 Investor Risks of Direct Foreign Investment in the U.S.

-By of MillarLaw A Professional Corporation On Sunday, January 28, 2018
+By admin of MillarLaw A Professional Corporation On Sunday, January 28, 2018

 The Tax Cuts and Jobs ACT of 2017 (TCJA) may have made direct foreign investment in the U.S. more attractive for foreign investment.
 The reduction of the corporate tax rate, favorable tax treatment of pass-through entities and a positive investment climate together with a strong “Rule of Law” structure gives the foreign investor reason to prefer the U.S. to other options.
 The one caution, however, is that the U.S. has numerous “information exchange agreements” and Mutual Legal Assistance Agreements in force.
 The result is that foreign investors could find themselves the subject of U.S. enforcement of foreign criminal laws such as currency controls.